danieljestes/CS220Spring23_ehar/hw6.md

 b.
 What are the last three instructions of `sum` doing?
 How did we normally write that during the semester?

 c.
-In the course repo there is a Word docuemtn [`pipeline.docx`](pipeline.docx).
+In the course repo there is a Word document [`pipeline.docx`](pipeline.docx).
 Assuming the array being summed is of length two, complete filling in the pipleine stages until the function is complete.
 Assume the pipeline can do ALU-ALU, MEM-ALU, and ALU-MEM forwarding, mark each forwarding path required.
 Mark any stalls required using an `X` in the dodument.
-I started the table for you.
+I started the table for you ...

 ![PipelineDiagram](pipeline.png)

+d.
+How many cycles did it take to execute the code on the pipelined datapth?
+Explain answer.

+e.
+Assuming each stage takes one cycle, how many cycles would it take to execute on a non-pipelined datapath?
+Explain answer.